oracle/terraform-provider-oci/website/docs/r/core_boot_volume.html.markdown

 * `source_details` - (Required)
 	* `id` - (Required) The OCID of the boot volume replica.
 	* `type` - (Required) The type can be one of these values: `bootVolume`, `bootVolumeBackup`, `bootVolumeReplica`
 * `vpus_per_gb` - (Optional) (Updatable) The number of volume performance units (VPUs) that will be applied to this volume per GB, representing the Block Volume service's elastic performance options.
-See [Block Volume Elastic Performance](https://docs.cloud.oracle.com/iaas/Content/Block/Concepts/blockvolumeelasticperformance.htm) for more information.
+See [Block Volume Performance Levels](https://docs.cloud.oracle.com/iaas/Content/Block/Concepts/blockvolumeperformance.htm#perf_levels) for more information.

 	Allowed values:
 	* `10`: Represents Balanced option.